-In exceptional circumstances, a financial contribution (commuted payment) towards off-site affordable housing may be agreed in accordance with Appendix 2 of the Affordable Housing Supplementary Planning Document 2012.
+In exceptional circumstances, a financial contribution (commuted payment) towards off-site affordable housing may be agreed.
+Guidance is provided in the Affordable Housing SPD.

 Development of new housing within the 13km ‘zone of influence’ of European designated sites is likely to have a significant effect upon the interest features of the designated sites through increased recreational pressure, as set out in the emerging Suffolk Recreational Disturbance Avoidance and Mitigation Strategy (RAMS).
 New housing within these areas will be required to mitigate the effects of the development though Section 106 planning obligations.
 If there are no other S106 obligations for the development, the owner of the land will be required to submit a unilateral undertaking to secure the payment.

 On site open space may be required on major developments.
 Please contact the Section 106 Officer or the area planning officer for the proposed development for further information.